GDevelopApp/GDevelop-examples/examples/starting-point-and-click-adventure/README.md

 # Point-and-click adventure

-A 2D, side-view, point-and-click game where the player taps on the screen to move their character, who automatically walks around obstacles.
-The player can interact with other characters: when close, a dialog opens with a question offering two choices.
+A 2D, angled side-view, point-and-click game where the player click/taps on a location in the game scene, and the player character uses pathfinding to navigate there.
+When an NPC is clicked/tapped on, the player character will walk to their location and a dialog box opens.
+The dialog box has text and two clickable options for the player to choose from.

-Support for mouse and touch.
+The game supports both mouse and mobile touch controls.